Was Mother Teresa a Fraud?

 “I would say it’s a certainty that millions of people died because of her work,” Hitchens said.
-“And millions more were made poorer, stupider, more sick, more diseased, more fearful, and more ignorant.”
+“And millions more were made poorer, stupider, sicker, more diseased, more fearful, and more ignorant.”

 Here’s his BBC production (Part 1 of 3), titled “Hell’s Angel.”